 And: if you’re done with your first round of setup and planting for summer, by all means keep at it.

-At The Guyer Institute and Synergy Spa – a med spa that meets all your needs – our founder knows from experience that there’s no garden that can’t grow more produce, plants, and other nuggets.
+At The Guyer Institute – a med spa that meets all your needs – our founder knows from experience that there’s no garden that can’t grow more produce, plants, and other nuggets.

 They are beneficial for your body and your stress levels – improving both can leave you feeling better and looking better.